kim3-sudo/ArtLookup/admin/Contributions.md

     * In Git Bash, use the command `git checkout <branch>`, where <branch> represents the name of an existing branch.
 Don't include the opening and closing chevrons.
     * In GitHub online, at the upper left, select the master branch, then select the name of the existing branch in the dropdown.
   * Please don't make branches more than two levels in.
 That is, off of master, don't make a branch `kim3-sudo-patch-1`, make a branch off of that branch named `kim3-sudo-patch-1-1`, then make a third sub-branch named `kim3-sudo-patch-1-1-1`, unless you have a really good reason to do so.
+  * Please view the branch creation guidelines at the bottom of the doc!
 2. Now that you're in your new branch, you can begin making changes.
 By default, Git and GitHub will commit changes to the active branch, not the master branch.
 Think of this new branch like a brand-new repository that you can make any changes you want.
   * If you're using Git Bash, you might be asked to set your upstream.
 To do so, run `git push --set-upstream origin <branch>` where <branch> is the name of the active branch.
 3. When you're done and you commit, add your commit message the same way, whether you're in Git Bash or on GitHub online.
 However, instead of committing to master, you'll commit to your branch.